AUGERClement/Regexes/README.md

 # Regexes
-List of regexes I wrote for my project.
+List of regexes I wrote for my projects.